Selection in ComboBox

 }

-Get the complete object list of the selected value in the ValueChange event using the ChangeEventArgs.ItemData property.
+Get the complete data item for the selected value in the ValueChange event using the ChangeEventArgs.ItemData property.

 <SfComboBox TValue="string" TItem="Games" Placeholder="Select a game" DataSource="@LocalData">